New book: Systems Thinking in International Education and Development edited by Moira V. Faul and Laura Savage

 With the education crisis further exacerbated by the COVID-19 pandemic, this timely book is essential reading for all those concerned with education and sustainable development goals.
 This thought-provoking book should be read by all those working to achieve SDG4; those whose day jobs inspire them and who look to their bookshelves for new ideas.

-Pre-orders available on the Edward Elgar website.
+Read this open access book on the Edward Elgar website.

 Praise for the book